php-dev-br/laravel-doc-pt-br/mocking.md

         }
     }

-> {tip} By default, the `fake` method will delete all files in its temporary
-> directory.
-If you would like to keep these files, you may use the "
+> {tip} By default, the `fake` method will delete all files in its temporary directory.
+If you would like to keep these files, you may use the "persistentFake" method instead.
-> persistentFake" method instead.

 <a name="mocking-facades"></a>
 ## Facades

 Unlike traditional static method calls, [facades](facades.md) may be mocked.
 This provides a great advantage over traditional static methods and grants you the same testability you would have if you were using dependency injection.
 When testing, you may often want to mock a call to a Laravel facade in one of your controllers.
 For example, consider the following controller action:

     <?php